-SCOPE 1: The company itself has direct emissions from facilities it owns or governs (example: emissions during combustion of materials such as heavy oil and natural gas).
+SCOPE 1: Direct emissions from facilities it owns or governs (example: emissions during combustion of materials such as heavy oil and natural gas).

-SCOPE 2: The company itself has emissions during production of purchased energy (example: emissions during power generation of purchased power).
+SCOPE 2: Emissions during production of purchased energy (example: emissions during power generation of purchased power).

-SCOPE 3: Emissions from the supply chain of the company itself.
+SCOPE 3: Emissions from the supply chain.